kattrali/redcar-rubymotion/readme.md

 - Automatically saving tabs before running a command can be disabled in `Cocoa` preferences by setting `save_project_before_running` to false.

 - Reference Documentation can be opened in either the built-in Redcar browser or the external browser of choice by editing `use_external_browser_for_urls` in `html_view` preferences.

+- By default, Redcar+RubyMotion interprets all Ruby files in RubyMotion projects using MacRuby syntax.
+Set `force_macruby_grammar` to `false` to disable this option.

 ### To Do